Zim-L/Zim-L.github.io/pages/about.md

  - Comparisons between evolutionary algorithms and local search
  - See my [research page](/research/) for more information

-I also serve as a teaching assistant([modules](/teaching/)) at the University of Birmingham; and as the Head of the Academic Department in the [Doctorate Associate](https://www.doctorateassociation.org/), where I organise academic events and promote interdisciplinary collaboration.
+I serve as a teaching assistant([modules](/teaching/)) at the University of Birmingham; and as the Head of the Academic Department in the [Doctorate Associate](https://www.doctorateassociation.org/), where I organise academic events and promote interdisciplinary collaboration.
 Please feel free to get in touch regarding potential collaboration.
+I also served in the Entertainment Department and the IT Department of the University of Birmingham Chinese Society (now [UoB CSSA](https://www.cssauob.com/)) back from 2017 to 2019.

 In my spare time, I enjoy playing the piano, Go, reading, and studying the Four Pillars of Destiny.

 **Learn more**<br />
 如果您来自国内产业界，想了解多目标优化，欢迎点击 [**产业**](/industry/)<br />